neoforged/.github/primers/1.21.9/index.md

 - `net.minecraft.world.entity.decoration`
     - `HangingEntity#canCoexist` - Whether any other hanging entities are in the same position as this one.
 By default, makes sure that the entities are not the same entity type and not facing the same direction.
     - `Mannequin` - An avatar that does not have a connected player.
-    - `MannequinProfile` - A non-connected game profile with its desired textures.
 - `net.minecraft.world.entity.player`
     - `Player`
         - `isMobilityRestricted` - Returns whether the player has the blindness effect.